 He told the committee that the existing premises are now safe.
-A plan to re develop the existing site has to be an option for the centre.
-The health centre is at the bottom of the hill, at the top of the hill is where the current surgery is located.
-If the surgery was to be next the health centre at the bottom, that would be an advantage.
+A plan to redevelop the existing site has to be an option for the centre.
+The health centre is at the bottom of the hill; at the top of the hill is where the current surgery is located.
+If the surgery was to be next to the health centre at the bottom, that would be an advantage for patients.
 An alternative location is another option which there is one close by.

 NHS England was in place in 2013.
 A Health & Safety Audit took place at the centre in June 2013.
-In September NHS England approached the practice, in October improvements needed to be made and these took until January 2014 to complete.
-This year a final decision on which option to go with will be made, but the cost is an important aspect also.
+In September, NHS England approached the practice, in October improvements needed to be made and these took until January 2014 to be completed.
+This year a final decision on which option to go with will be made, but the cost is an important aspect of their decision.